Stupid Things Men Say

 We all say stupid things.
 Men and women are guilty of running their mouths, and saying things that are better left unsaid.
 Although women speak nearly three times more words than men in any given day, men are not immune to uttering stuff that is better left inside.

-Following are some of the stupidest things men say.
+Following are some of the stupidest things men say and why they say them.

 Are those things real?